Band of Gypsys: Recording

 The material for Band of Gypsys was recorded over two consecutive nights at the Fillmore East.
 The group was scheduled for two shows on December 31, 1969, and another two on January 1, 1970 (because the shows went beyond midnight, the actual dates were December 31 – January 1 and January 1–2; for ease of reference, these are referred as the first show, second show, third show, and fourth show).
 The recording was supervised by Wally Heider, an experienced sound engineer who ran a recording studio and had made several live recordings.
 He had already recorded Hendrix live several times, including at the Monterey Pop Festival in 1967 and Woodstock in 1969.
 Portable recording equipment was set up at the venue and the trio performed for a soundcheck in the afternoon.

 Concert promoter Bill Graham billed the performances as "Jimi Hendrix: A Band of Gypsys", but Hendrix's new direction since the breakup of the Experience six months earlier had not been publicized.
 With a new lineup and material, Cox observed, "We didn't know what to expect from the audience and the audience didn't know what to expect from us".
 24 different songs were performed over the four shows, for a total of 47 recorded versions.
 The group did not prepare set lists or otherwise plan for their performances.
 McDermott notes, "Hendrix called out tunes to Miles and Cox and would often make time and tempo changes on the fly, alerting his partners with a simple head nod or raising of his guitar neck".
 Miles also saw improvisation as a key element of their approach.
 According to Shadwick, the first show was essentially a warm-up set and they performed eleven new songs (it was the only show not to include any familiar Experience songs).
 There were some microphone problems during the first two songs, which re-appeared for the first two songs of the second show as well.
 Hendrix also experienced tuning problems with his guitar.
-His heavy use of the Stratocaster's vibrato arm or "whammy bar" stressed the strings and led to pitch problems, which he was often forced to correct mid-song.
+His heavy use of the Stratocaster's whammy bar (vibrato arm) stretched the strings and led to pitch problems which he was often forced to correct mid-song.
 For the second show, in addition to new songs, Hendrix added "Stone Free", "Foxey Lady", "Voodoo Child (Slight Return)", and "Purple Haze".